codecraftingtools/codecraftingtools.github.io/src/design.rst

 is usually handled by setting *scheduling policies* and *priorities* for components or for specific events.
-Since arbitration involves multiple components, this aspect of scheduling must be specified when components are combined into a higher-level component or application, and not within individual components.
+Since arbitration involves multiple components, this aspect of scheduling must be specified when components are instantiated and combined into a higher-level component or application in the context of a run-time environment, and not within individual low-level components.

 Blocking vs. Non-Blocking Operations
 ------------------------------------